Barbados Projecting Economic Growth for 2008

 and duration of the expected recession in the United States,” Dr. Williams said.

-Dr. Williams said Barbados tourism should continue to improve, albeit at a slower rate and a pickup in the manufacturing sector is expected.
+Dr. Williams said Barbados tourism should continue to improve, albeit slower, and a pickup in the manufacturing sector is expected.

-She however predicted that competition for Caribbean tourism, as a result of the staging of the Olympics in China and the 2008 UEFA European Cup in Austria and Switzerland, coupled with an increasing import bill, will likely cause the Barbados external current account to deteriorate.
+However, she predicted that competition for Caribbean tourism, due to the staging of the Olympics in China and the 2008 UEFA European Cup in Austria and Switzerland, coupled with an increasing import bill, will likely cause the Barbados external current account to deteriorate.

 Foreign capital inflows are expected to go primarily towards the construction of large private sector projects.

-Dr. Williams expected liquidity in the banking system to remain high in 2008, as the rate of growth of deposits is projected to remain strong relative to the demand for credit.
+Dr. Williams expected liquidity in the banking system to remain high in 2008, as the growth rate of deposits is projected to remain strong relative to the demand for credit.

-Unemployment, which in 2007 dropped to an all-time low of 7.1 per cent, is expected to remain in single digits.
+Unemployment, which in 2007 dropped to an all-time low of 7.1 percent, is expected to remain in the single digits.